publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 [Pub.
 L. 100–203, title IV, § 4085(h)][/us/pl/100/203/s4085/h], Dec.
 22, 1987, [101 Stat.
 1330–131][/us/stat/101/1330-131], provided that:

->     “(1) The Secretary of Health and Human Services shall establish (in consultation with appropriate physician groups, including those representing rehabilitative medicine) a separate utilization screen for physician visits to patients in rehabilitation hospitals and rehabilitative units (and patients in long-term care hospitals receiving rehabilitation services) to be used by carriers under section 1842 of the Social Security Act \[this section\] in performing functions under subsection (a) of such section related to the utilization practices of physicians in such hospitals and units.
+>     “(1) The Secretary of Health and Human Services shall establish (in consultation with appropriate physician groups, including those representing rehabilitative medicine) a separate utilization screen for physician visits to patients in rehabilitation hospitals and rehabilitative units (and patients in long-term care hospitals receiving rehabilitation services) to be used by carriers under section 1842 of the Social Security Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\] in performing functions under subsection (a) of such section related to the utilization practices of physicians in such hospitals and units.

 >     “(2) Not later than 12 months after the date of enactment of this Act \[Dec.
 22, 1987\], the Secretary of Health and Human Services shall take appropriate steps to implement the utilization screen established under paragraph (1).”